Info For

 Your entire family is absolutely welcome on campus, but it’s completely up to you who you choose to bring.

-When do parents typically leave to head home?
+When do families typically leave to head home?

-You and your family are welcome to stay in the area and participate in all the events on Friday and Saturday.
-These events will include an Information Fair and Dedication Service on Friday afternoon and evening as well as a Parent Session on Saturday morning.
-Parents are then encouraged to say their goodbyes after lunch on Saturday as the rest of the programming that weekend will be for students only.
+You and your family are welcome to stay in the area and participate in all the events on Friday and Saturday morning.
+These events include an Information Fair and Celebration Service on Friday as well as a Dedication Service and Farewell Brunch on Saturday morning.
+Parents are then encouraged to say their goodbyes at 1 pm on Saturday as the rest of the programming that weekend will be for students only.

 What should we do once our son/daughter is moved into their residence hall?

 The residence halls open at 8 am and you will have the entire day to move in.
 The other events on the schedule that day are options for you when you are done moving in.
-Other ideas would be to make a run to the store with your son/daughter to get any supplies they need, go to Ivanhoe’s to get ice cream, check out a local coffee shop, explore campus, walk around Taylor Lake and Taylor Woods, or go to the Bishop’s Nook Campus Store.
+You may want to run to the store with your son/daughter to get any missing supplies they need, go to Ivanhoe’s to get ice cream, check out a local coffee shop, explore campus, walk around Taylor Lake and Taylor Woods, or check out the Campus Store.
+There will be a Parent and Family Hospitality Corner at the Memorial Prayer Chapel if you need a space to relax and enjoy a hot cup of coffee.
 The day will really be what you want it to be.
-I’d encourage you to be back on campus in time for the evening dedication service, however, as I think this is such a meaningful highlight of Welcome Weekend.
+I’d encourage you to be back on campus in time for the evening Welcome Celebration Service, however, as this is such a meaningful highlight of Welcome Weekend.
+On Saturday morning, we have a special Dedication Service and Farewell Brunch before you say goodbye to your student.

 Is there a reliable shuttle to take students to/from the Indianapolis or Fort Wayne airports?